 Backpacker Accommodation In Japan

-Japan is full of fantastic backing hostels from trendy pods to boutique city view escapes.
+Japan is full of fantastic budget accommodation options, from trendy pods to boutique city view escapes.
 Perfect for the globe-trotting backpacker.
 If you know the places that you plan to visit, then I would suggest arranging your accommodation as quickly as possible.
-Here are some options.
+Here are some of the best that won’t hurt your wallet.

 There are many hostels in Japan but be warned; the best ones fill up very quickly so book ahead.